jtviolet/Web-based-Remote-Terminal-Server/README.md

 # Prerequisits
 You will need to have Redis running on your server for this server to work.
 If you are on a Unix server, you can download redis [here](https://redis.io/download).
 If you are on Windows then you can download redis [here](https://github.com/MicrosoftArchive/redis/releases).
 By default, the application will be looking for redis on port 6379.

+# Authentication
+Currently authentication is implemented as a bare-bones usage of [socket.io-auth](https://github.com/facundoolano/socketio-auth).
+Although the feature is implemented, it is up to you to personalize your authentication to your required parameters.
+The authentication currently allows any user or device to connect.

 # Install and Run
 This application should be able to run on any Windows or Unix machine.
 Make sure redis is installed and then follow these steps:
 ```